Big breasts. How to draw large Breasts.

 How to draw large natural breasts.

 Below are some examples of how to draw big breasts.
 Again it is important to remember that the breast lays over the chest muscle and runs up toward the shoulder.
-It is made up of fatty tissue which surrounds the mammary glands and moves freely with the body.
+Breasts are made up of fatty tissue which surrounds the mammary glands and moves freely with the body.
 If you imagine a balloon full of liquid that is attached to the chest it will be easier to understand this tutorial.
-The bigger the breast the heavier it becomes and therefore the lower it will sit on the chest.
+The bigger the breast the heavier it becomes and so the lower it will sit on the chest.

 In this sketch, you can see that the bulk of the breast sits lower on the chest.
 Its weight naturally pulls on the skin above creating a slight inward curve from the top of the chest and shoulder.
 Like the balloon, the rest of the breast containing most of the fatty tissue and mammary glands settle naturally on the body.
 It is important to note also that the area surrounding the nipples ( The areola ) becomes slightly elongated as the skin stretches over the breast tissue.
-The general rule being the bigger the breast the greater the areola.
+The general rule being the bigger the breast the greater the size of the areola.

 In this sketch of a big breasted nude, you can see that by drawing back the shoulders the breasts roll back and slightly flatten into the body.
 The nipples point slightly out and sit a little higher on the breast.
 You can see also how the Areola stretch's to the shape of the breast emphasizing its natural shape.

 In the first sketch, the subject is kneeling and looking forward.
 The breasts hang naturally from the body and again form a gentle curve from the chest and shoulder.
-Note also how the bulk of the breast sits slightly further forward and how the nipples sit up slightly.
+Notice also how the bulk of the breast sits slightly further forward and how the nipples sit up slightly.

-Always remember that when drawing the breast use natural curving lines and don't worry if they are not perfect.
+It is important to remember that when drawing the breast use natural curving lines and don't worry if they are not perfect.
 After all, no two breasts are the same and they always vary in shape and size depending on the subject.
 Always try to shade to the shape of the breast.
 This will help emphasize it and make it look more three dimensional.